Free public transport

-Free public transport, often called fare-free public transit or zero-fare public transport, refers to public transport funded in full by means other than by collecting fares from passengers.
-It may be funded by national, regional or local government through taxation, or by commercial sponsorship by businesses.
+Free public transport, often called fare-free public transit or zero-fare public transport, is public transport which is fully funded by means other than collecting fares from passengers.
+It may be funded by national, regional or local government through taxation, and/or by commercial sponsorship by businesses.
 Alternatively, the concept of "free-ness" may take other forms, such as no-fare access via a card which may or may not be paid for in its entirety by the user.

 On 29 February 2020, Luxembourg became the first country in the world to make all public transport in the country (buses, trams, and trains) free to use.
-On 1 October 2022, Malta became the second country in the world to make its public transport system free for all residents.
-Germany is considering making their public transit system fare-free in response to the EU's threatening to fine them for their air pollution levels.
+On 1 October 2022, Malta made its public transport free on most routes, though unlike in Luxembourg, this applies only to residents.

-As some transit lines intended to operate with fares initially start service, they may elect to not collect fares for an introductory period to create interest or test operations.
+As some transit lines intended to operate with fares initially start service, the organisation may elect not to collect fares for an introductory period to create interest or to test operations.

 Types

 City-wide systems

-Tallinn, capital city of Estonia with more than 420,000 inhabitants, as well as several mid-size European cities and many smaller towns around the world have converted their public transportation networks to zero-fare.
+Several mid-size European cities and many smaller towns around the world have converted their public transportation networks to zero-fare.
 The city of Hasselt in Belgium is a notable example: fares were abolished in 1997 and ridership was as much as "13 times higher" by 2006.
+Tallinn, the capital city of Estonia with more than 420,000 inhabitants, switched to free public transport in 2013 after a public vote.